 For two days we will be birding around Kadavu island from our resort.
-We will spend a couple of days in a peaceful paradise, seeking out more Fijian specialties, some of which are only found on Kadavu.
+We will spend a couple of days in a peaceful paradise, seeking more Fijian specialties, some of which are only found on Kadavu.
 We’ll search for Kadavu Honeyeater, Kadavu Fantail, Whistling Fruit Dove, Many-colored Fruit Dove, Polynesian Starling, Collard Lory, Crimson Shining Parrot, Fiji Whistler, Fiji Goshawk, and Fiji Shrikebill.

 Overnight: Papageno Resort

 We’ll have a final morning birding on Kadavu before transferring, first by boat and then by plane, to Nadi.